Log-concavity in one-dimensional Coulomb gases and related ensembles: Results in the discrete setting

 where $Z=Z_{n,w,Q}$ is a normalisation constant.
+We set $\PP_{n,w,Q}(h)=0$ for $h\in \Z^n\setminus \overrightarrow{\Z}^n$.
 Of course, appropriate conditions are imposed on $Q_{i,j}$ and $w_i$ for $\PP_{n,w,Q}(h)$ to exist.
 This can be thought of as a discrete analogue of Coulomb gas.
 Although most of the important examples of discrete ensembles have $Q_{i,j}=Q$ and $w_i=w$ for all $1\leq i<j\leq n$, we consider the general definition given in \eqref{eq: DOPE} in order to include examples like \eqref{eq:anotherformofdiscretebetagas}.
 For $Q_{i,j}(x)=Q(x)=x^2$ and $w_i(x)=w(x)$ we will refer to \eqref{eq: DOPE} as a discrete orthogonal polynomial ensemble, following Johansson~\cite{KJ02}.
 Our second main result is the following.
+Recall the notion of discrete log-concavity from Definition~\ref{def: disc lc}.

 \begin{theorem} Assume that $w_i(x),Q_{i,j}(x)$ are log-concave sequences on $\Z$ for all $1\leq i<j\leq n$, that is